 1. Become an SEO master

 SEO, or search engine optimization, should be the cornerstone of your traffic strategy when determining how to drive traffic to your website.
-In fact, just about every other tip throughout this article ties back into SEO in one way or another.
+In fact, just about every other tip in this article relates to SEO in one way or another.

-Put simply, SEO is the process of optimizing your website to make it more attractive to search engines.
-When a search engine like Google processes a user search such as “Chicago design services”, it not only has to decide which pages are a good match for this search, but also the order to place them in the search results.
+SEO is the process of optimizing your website to make it more attractive to search engines.
+When Google processes a search like “Chicago design services”, it not only has to decide which pages are a good match for this search, but also the order to place them in the search results.

 To do this, Google uses an algorithm that scores the quality and relevance of each webpage for a particular search term.
-Those that are deemed the best and most relevant to the searcher will display at the top of the results.
+Those that are deemed the best and most relevant to the person searching will display at the top of the results.

 As a website owner, there are several things you can do to make Google and other search engines view your site as relevant and useful.
 These are known as “ranking signals.”
 By combining these ranking signals with high-quality content, you can instantly improve your chances in the Google algorithm and make it to the first page of a person’s search.

 To help deepen your understanding of SEO, we’re going to break it down into two categories.

 First up is on-page SEO.
 This is everything you can do to improve the optimization and ranking of a particular webpage, including keywords, copy quality, meta descriptions, links, how the URL is structured, etc. Anything you put into the page to make it more searchable is considered on-page SEO.
 Most people stop here, and it’s why their pages never take off the way they want them to.